You can choose to create a full backup file or a partial backup file.

 The backup process for an account near or over its quota may fail because the system cannot write necessary files, such as a database lock file.

-To create a full backup file, perform the following steps:
+To create a full backup:

 I) From the main Backup Wizard interface, click Back Up.
 The Full or Partial Backup section of the interface will appear.